Archdiocese of Accra: Deaneries

-There are six deaneries in the Archdiocese of Accra.
-Originally termed as Vicariates or Districts in the 1983 Code of Canon Law, deaneries exist "to foster pastoral care through common action".
-Each Deanery is headed by a Dean whose duty of promotion and coordination chiefly pertains to his responsibility to oversee and assist in uniting the other presbyters or priests in his vicariate in a common pastoral activity.
-The six deaneries of Accra are:
+There are eight deaneries in the Archdiocese of Accra.
+Originally termed vicariates or districts in the 1983 Code of Canon Law, deaneries exist "to foster pastoral care through common action".
+Each deanery is headed by a dean whose duty of promotion and coordination chiefly pertains to his responsibility to oversee and assist in uniting the other presbyters or priests in his vicariate in a common pastoral activity.
+The eight deaneries in Accra Archdiocese are: